MightyMCoder/InventoryManager-archived/README.md

 ## Support and Documentation

-For more information and support, refer to the [InventoryManager GitHub project page](https://github.com/MightyMCoder/InventoryManager).
+For more information and support, refer to the [InventoryManager GitHub wiki page](https://github.com/MightyMCoder/InventoryManager/wiki).

 ## License